damienvanrobaeys/WindowsAutopilotIntune_Module_Updates/README.md

 The repo is composed of two scripts:
 1. WindowsAutopilotIntune_Basic.ps1: Script from the native module
-2. WindowsAutopilotIntune_Updates: Cmdlets I added in the existing module
+2. WindowsAutopilotIntune_Updates.ps1: Cmdlets I added in the existing module

+If you want to add test or add those functions, add part from the second file in the WindowsAutopilotIntune.ps1 file from the module.

+/!\ Those functions are not official, I added them in my own environment; don't hesitate if you have any feedback. damien.vanrobaeys@gmail.com